-4.1 Rate Monitor
+4.1 Monitoring receive rate

 Unfortunately, there are many details to streaming mp3s well that would require understanding the mp3 file format in detail to do a really good job.
-Instead we ask only that you stream the mp3 at a constant bit rate.
-We've created a rate monitoring program available in

-/course/cs168/pub/tools/<os>/rate_monitor, where <os> is one of linux, darwin, or windows.
-This takes data from stdin, outputs it to stdout, and prints statistics about the rate at which it is receiving data to stderr.
+Instead we ask only that you stream the mp3 at a constant bitrate. pv is a linux built-in executable that passes input from stdin to stdout, and prints statistics about the rate at which it is receiving data to stderr.
 We'll be testing to see that your rate is consistently 16 KiB/second.
 You can run it as follows:

-./snowcast_listener port | /course/cs168/pub/tools/<os>/rate_monitor > /dev/null
+./snowcast_listener port | pv > /dev/null